Explore our world-class laboratories below and see how our researchers are making an impact. Check each lab to see current studies.

 Top-Notch Research Facilities

-The Medical School, Duluth building has three floors of laboratories and office space with animal care facilities, BSL2 cell culture facilities, Drosophila lab, and major equipment including laser scanning confocal scope, cell sorter, flow cytometer, ultracentrifuges, HypOxygen cell culture system, Seahorse XF96 analyzer, Phosphorimager, Licor Odyssey imager, and standard molecular biology facilities and equipment.
+The Department of Biomedical Sciences has three floors of laboratories and office space with animal care facilities, BSL2 cell culture facilities, Drosophila lab and major core equipment available for shared usage.
+This core equipment includes laser scanning confocal scope, cell sorter, flow cytometer, ultracentrifuges, HypOxygen cell culture system, Seahorse XF96 analyzer, Phosphorimager, Licor Odyssey imager, and standard molecular biology facilities and equipment.
 Laboratory facilities in the College of Pharmacy Duluth and the Swenson College of Science and Engineering complement and add to the available resources.
 In addition, faculty have complete access to core facilities on the Twin Cities campus of the University of Minnesota including genomics and next-generation sequencing, proteomics, data storage/processing and bioinformatics, microscopy, flow cytometry, and viral vector cloning services, as well as the complete collection and services of the Health Science Library of the University of Minnesota.